MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Getting-WMI-Objects--Get-CimInstance-.md

 ```

 The class listing returned by remote computers may vary due to the specific operating system the
-computer is running and the particular WMI extensions added by installed applications.
+computer is running and the particular WMI extensions are added by installed applications.

 > [!NOTE]
 > When using CIM cmdlets to connect to a remote computer, the remote computer must be running WMI
-> and the account you are using must be in the local administrators group on the remote computer.
+> and the account you are using must be in the local **Administrators** group on the remote
-> The remote system doesn't need to have PowerShell installed.
-This allows you to administer
+> computer.
+The remote system doesn't need to have PowerShell installed.
+This allows you to
-> operating systems that aren't running PowerShell, but do have WMI available.
+> administer operating systems that aren't running PowerShell, but do have WMI available.

 ## Displaying WMI class details